 A future in which imaginative acts such as reading, writing, and creative thinking are indispensable to a curious, engaged, democratic society.

 Seattle Arts & Lectures was founded in 1987 and launched its first season in 1988 with John Updike, Calvin Trillin, Donald Barthelme, Louise Erdrich and Michael Dorris, Isabel Allende, and Rosamond Bernier.
 In 1994, SAL brought the nationally recognized Writers in the Schools to Seattle—an educational program that places local professional writers in public school classrooms to develop skills and spark student interest in reading and writing.
 The Poetry Series, featuring such notables as Philip Levine and Anne Carson, debuted in 2000, as did Wednesday University (now called SAL U), an adult continuing education program co-presented by the University of Washington Alumni Association and taught by distinguished UW professors.
 (The 14/15 season was the last season for SAL U.) Hinge, inaugurated in the 2014/15 season features readings, lectures and other presentations by emerging and experimental writers in intimate settings.
 In the 15/16 season SAL will introduce Women You Need to Know, a three part series designed to showcase cutting edge, thought provoking inspiring women.
 It will open with the graphic novelist and Tony award winner Alison Bechdel.
 In the 16/17 season SAL debuted Sherman Alexie Loves, a three-party series curated and hosted by Seattle legend, Sherman Alexie.

 As Seattle has grown in size and sophistication, SAL has kept pace and helped propel that achievement as more than 12,000 residents have had accessible meaningful experiences with the foremost writers and thinkers of our time.
 Town Hall Seattle is the home of the Literary Arts Series, SAL Presents and Women You Need to Know.
 Benaroya has served as the home of SAL Presents', The Moth Mainstage, as well as a few exceptionally popular LAS authors.
-The Poetry Series is held at Chihuly Garden & Glass.
-SAL U courses take place on the University of Washington’s Seattle campus.
+The Poetry Series is held at Nesholm Family Lecture Hall at McCaw Hall.
 The Writers in the Schools program serves nearly 6,000 students annually in school districts throughout the Puget Sound area.